Name of Policy |

 The admissions policy of the Council of the Girls’ Day School Trust (the “GDST”) is that:

-• The GDST is committed to equal opportunities in education.
+· The GDST is committed to equal opportunities in education and does not unlawfully discriminate regarding entry.
 Admissions to GDST schools will adhere to the GDST’s Equal Opportunities Policy

 This policy shall apply to all GDST schools, save for Academies sponsored by the GDST.